Ice Hazards and Features

 - Slush holes: slush over open water.
 These are usually not common but can be treacherous.

 - You can't see most of the things that would serve as warning signs on snow free ice.

 - Gas hole roofs are likely to melt with an insulating blanket of snow.

 - Some snow drifts may be snow caps on gas holes.
 These somtimes look a little more granular than nearby drifts.

 - Blowing snow fills open water at pressure ridges.
-This can make them look more solid than they are, especially in the first few days before the slush freezes.
+This can make them look more solid than they are, especially in the first few days when the slush has not frozen yet.

 End of season

 - The temptations of nice weather and one more day on the ice.